-However, the biggest issue in my pursuit of coffee enjoyment is that I really can’t emphasis how much I disliked the smell and taste of coffee.
+The biggest issue in my pursuit of coffee enjoyment is that I really can’t emphasise how much I use to dislike the smell and taste of coffee.

-Therefore, in order to make the stuff drinkable, I had to find a way to make coffee less like coffee.
+In order to make the stuff drinkable, therefore, I had to find a way to make coffee less like coffee.

 After asking a few friends, they recommended that I started with something milkier, like a latte.

-So I tried a Latte and found it pretty awful, but the taste improved a smidge with a copious helping of sugar in there too.
+So I tried a Latte and found it pretty awful.
+But the taste was improved a smidge by a copious helping of sugar in there too.

 My great breakthrough, though, was discovering a coffee machine in Lidl near to where I lived.
 Why?
-Because I spotted thing served “Vanilla Latte Macchiato” and I bloomin’ love all things vanilla (custard, Milkybar and white chocolate and raspberry Nuii ice cream FTW).
+Because I spotted that it served “Vanilla Latte Macchiato” and I bloomin’ love all things vanilla (custard, Milkybar and white chocolate and raspberry Nuii ice cream FTW).

-So, Vanilla Latte in hand (with another smidge of sugar), I pottered back to my apartment and for the first time in my life, I had enjoyed coffee!
+So, Vanilla Latte in hand (with another scoop of sugar), I pottered back to my apartment and for the first time in my life, I had enjoyed coffee!